AOMediaCodec/libavif/doc/avifenc.1.md

 :   Provide an ICC profile payload to be associated with the primary item (implies \--ignore-icc).

 **\--timescale**, **\--fps** _V_
-:   Set the timescale to V. If all frames are 1 timescale in length, this is equivalent to frames per second (Default: 30)
+:   Timescale for image sequences.
+If all frames are 1 timescale in length, this is equivalent to frames per second (Default: 30)
     If neither duration nor timescale are set, avifenc will attempt to use the framerate stored in a y4m header, if present.

 **-k**, **\--keyframe** _INTERVAL_
-:   Set the maximum keyframe interval (any set of INTERVAL consecutive frames will have at least one keyframe).
+:   Maximum keyframe interval for image sequences (any set of _INTERVAL_ consecutive frames will have at least one keyframe).
 Set to 0 to disable (default).

 **\--ignore-exif**
 :   If the input file contains embedded Exif metadata, ignore it (no-op if absent).